Wildlife Needs Thick Places

 Young forest and shrubland are short-lived habitats – usually only 10 to 20 years.
-After that, small trees grow tall, shading out the dense, low plants that many animals require for food and cover.
+After that, small trees grow tall and shade out the dense, low plants that many animals require for food and cover.

-We need mature woods for storing carbon from the atmosphere, cleansing our water, offering solitude and recreation, and providing habitat for animals that use middle-aged and older forest.
-But young forests and areas of native shrubs are important, too.
+We need mature woods to store carbon from the atmosphere, cleanse our water, and provide habitat for animals that use middle-aged and older forest.

 Disturbances are Nature's Way